 - Flax meal: While I prefer the golden flax meal in my light colored baked goods, they both function the same.
 Flax meal is found in the fridge section of your grocery store…it needs to be kept cool!

 I know some people enjoy seeing step by step how to photos!
+Here’s is how to assemble the Paleo baked bao buns!

 - Paleo Asian Roasted Chicken